Brewery District: Southern Tier

 The Southern Tier includes the area south of Frankfort to Greenlawn Avenue, between Pearl Street and the Conrail tracks.
 This area is primarily residential and is composed mainly of two- or three-story brick buildings with front yards, streets with side alleys, and other features common in residential neighborhoods.
 Architectural styles are similar to those in German Village.
 A loss of character has occurred in some areas of the district due to demolition and re-construction of homes.

 Transitional Tier

 The Transitional Tier is very much in transition, with large blocks of land purchased to make way for development.
 This tier is bordered by Sycamore on the north, Pearl Street on the east, Frankfort on the south and the Conrail tracks on the west.

 Whittier Street Peninsula

 The Whittier Street Peninsula, also called the Oxbow, includes all of the area west of Short Street to the Scioto River, from 1–70 to Greenlawn Avenue.
-The area is used for local government facilities, manufacturing and warehousing.
-In addition, much of this area is under public ownership and some has been proposed to be included in the 800 acre Park plan.
+The area had numerous industrial uses.
+It currently holds the Scioto Audubon Metro Park.
+Before completion of the park in 2009, the area still held manufacturing and warehousing, in addition to local government facilities.